Q: What is Amazon Location Service?

 Amazon Location Service provides global location data from multiple data providers.
 Please visit our data providers’ page to learn more.

 Q: What’s the quickest way to learn the capabilities provided by Amazon Location Service?

 The Amazon Location Service console provides a visual and interactive tool for you to experiment quickly with Amazon Location Service functionality.
 You can use this tool to preview the default maps, search points of interest, calculate routes, simulate tracking devices, and draw geofences.

 Q: What are Amazon Location Service resources?

-Amazon Location resources are the entities that you work with for all your location API requests.
-There are five resource types, each with its own dedicated API and reference documentation: a Map resource, a Place Index resource (often referred to as places), a Routes resource (coming soon), a Geofence Collection resource, and a Tracker resource.
+Amazon Location Service resources are the entities that you work with for all your location API requests.
+There are five resource types, each with its own dedicated API and reference documentation: a Map resource, a Place Index resource (often referred to as places), a Route Calculator resource, a Geofence Collection resource, and a Tracker resource.

 Q: What is an Amazon Location Map resource?

 An Amazon Location Map resource is an entity that you use for all your map API requests.
 A map is composed of a style, map tiles, and optionally, associated fonts (glyphs) and icons (sprites).
 Depending on the selected style, Amazon Location Service will provide map tiles in vector format, usually used for abstract representations such as street maps, or raster format, usually used for satellite or aerial imagery.
 To display a map in your application, you combine an Amazon Location Service map resource with a rendering library such as MapLibre (see the developer guide here).
 The SDK then can request tiles, styles, glyphs, and sprites for the area and zoom level you are displaying.
 Amazon Location Service provides a consistent maps API regardless of the provider or style that you select.